 Reports on Recent Activities:

-Kelseya uniflora Field Trip – Trout Creek Canyon Trip Report For several years, we had hoped to conduct a field trip to see the Kelseya uniflora in full bloom, but the uncertainty of spring weather has foiled our attempts.
-Last year, we succeeded.
+Kelseya uniflora 2017 Field Trip – Trout Creek Canyon Trip Report For several years, we had hoped to conduct a field trip to see the Kelseya uniflora in full bloom, but the uncertainty of spring weather has foiled our attempts.
+At one point, we succeeded.
 Six Kelsey Chapter members journeyed out to see the spring bloom in as mild spring snowstorm.
 Our species list, according to the Lesica rule (only blooming plants counted) was 1, Kelseya uniflora.

 These three pictures show the plants in bud or just beginning to bloom on April 6, 2017.